udu3324/mcChatRelay/README.md

 mcChatRelay is a java application that relays messages from a server to discord.
 Minecraft will be required to run a instance first, so the program can hook to its latest.log file.
 You can also parse messages sent in chat to send special messages to discord.
 For example, events, giveaways, alerts, and more.
-It is recommended to have some type of reconnect mod to keep the minecraft instance online.
+It is recommended to have some type of reconnect mod to keep the Minecraft instance online.

 <h2>Minecraft Versions</h2>
-mcChatRelay can work on about every minecraft version.
+mcChatRelay can work on about every Minecraft version.
 It is as long as if there is a log fie it can hook up to and read off of.

 <h2>Dependencies</h2>